dylanlanigansmith/twos/docs/SOURCES.md

 ## These are the resources I have used to create this OS so far:
 ###### (A bookmarks folder wasn't cutting it anymore)
+(also i pretty much haven't touched these besides the intel manuals, and raw specs since i wrote this initially lol)

 - [Multiboot2 Spec via gnu.org](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html)
     - I am glad that I wrote my own bootloader first before jumping to GRUB/Multiboot